-Our country is facing a crisis in the judicial branch.
-Our Founding Fathers intended this third branch of government to be free of political pressures, interpreting and applying the Constitution to the laws passed by Congress in order to ensure that no violations were found.
+Our Founding Fathers intended the judicial brach of government to be free of political pressures, interpreting and applying the Constitution to the laws passed by Congress in order to ensure that no violations were found.

 Today, the Supreme Court is increasingly polarized around political lines, and the selection of a new Justice is a bitter fight that divides the country.
 The process has become increasingly contentious, and very few Americans believe that the Supreme Court is impartial.

-The stats largely back up that they’re correct.
-The number of 5-4 decisions, reflecting the line between Republican-appointed and Democrat-appointed, has increased in recent years.
+The stats largely back up that we do have a partisan problem on the Supreme Court.
+The number of 5-4 decisions, reflecting the line between Republican-appointed and Democrat-appointed Justices, has increased in recent years.
 When a new seat opens up, lifetime appointments incentivize finding the youngest, most partisan jurist who can gain confirmation in order to ensure a particular bent on the Court for as long as possible.
 Current Justices can expect to serve for 40 or more years.
 For historical context, the average Justice has served for 15 years, though Justices appointed since 1970 have served for an average of 26 years.

 This isn’t the way it was envisioned at the founding of our country, when life expectancy was shorter and Justices would often retire or resign well ahead of their deaths.
 We need to return some level of sanity and balance to the Supreme Court.